 Those first few words of the Genesis verse represent the fourth world.
 This is called the world of ‘Existence,’ which is ‘beyond’ or ‘before’ the three worlds of Creation.
-This fourth world relates to the “Image of God” that Jacob saw “above heaven” in his dream.
+This fourth world (‘from the bottom’) relates to the “Image of God” that Jacob saw “above heaven” in his dream.

 Note the term and idea of ‘image’ (found in Genesis 1:27).
 This is not ‘God’ in essence, however.
 It is the level at which people relate to ‘God.’
 We assign attributes like ‘Father’ to God at this level.
-It is the idea of God as immanent within ‘Existence’ but outside of Creation itself.
+It is the idea of God as immanent or, “within Existence but outside of Creation itself.”

 If you think of this as a ‘buffer’ you’re on the right path.
 In fact, this fourth world of Atzilut is also called ‘nearness.’
 As mentioned, this world is very different than the three within Creation.

 In the Matrix story, this is the world of the Architect.
 He is beyond the Matrix and program worlds, as well as the world of the Oracle.
 He calls himself ‘father’ and the ‘creator,’ yet he himself was created.
 (We address this in his Character Profile.)